grscheller/scheller-linux-archive/haskellIntroProgramming/notes/MyNotes.md

    * Captures concrete lexical structure of Haskell programs in text files.

 ### let vs. where
-Used to bind names to local expressions.
-Difference is more subtle than just whether definitions come first or last.
+* Used to bind names to local expressions.
+* Difference is more subtle than just whether definitions come first or last.
+* Deep within the Haskell kernel, both implemented as λ-expressions.

 #### `let` construct
-* Part of the expression syntax of Haskell.
+* Part of Haskell's expression syntax.
 * Comes before the expression.
 * Does not extend past guards.

 #### `where` construct
-* Part of the definition syntax.
+* Part of Haskell's definition syntax.
 * Comes after the definition.
 * Scope extends over all guards in the expressions making up the definition.